idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 ### Future Plans

+We plan to provide the quantity of materials needed at some point.
+This would be the number of buttons, fabric length, etc.
 We can also add filters and allow users to toggle localization (metric units, translations) if that is important.